Rhood92/gambling-website-access-against-policy/README.md

 | where ProcessCommandLine has "ipconfig /flushdns"
 | project Timestamp, DeviceName, AccountName, ActionType, ProcessCommandLine

-// Detect if user has deleted browsing history in Chrome DeviceFileEvents
+// Detect if user has deleted browsing history in Firefox DeviceFileEvents
-| where FolderPath has "Chrome\\User Data\\Default\\History"
+| where FolderPath has "Mozilla\\Firefox\\Profiles"
+| where FileName has "places.sqlite"
 | where ActionType in ("FileDeleted", "FileModified")
 | project Timestamp, DeviceName, InitiatingProcessAccountName, ActionType, FolderPath

-// Detect Chrome Incognito Mode Usage DeviceProcessEvents
+// Detect Firefox Private Browsing (Incognito) Mode Usage DeviceProcessEvents
-| where ProcessCommandLine has "chrome.exe --incognito"
+| where ProcessCommandLine has "firefox.exe -private"
 | project Timestamp, DeviceName, AccountName, ActionType, ProcessCommandLine
 ```